seabassjh/bevy-kajiya/README.md

 ```

 ## Scenes
-You specify the scene to be loaded on startup with the `KajiyaSceneDescriptor` resource inserted in `App::new()`.
+You specify the scene to be loaded on startup with the `KajiyaDescriptor` resource inserted in `App::new()`.
 The scene as specified by `"my-scene"` should be located in `assets/scenes/my-scene.ron`

 ```
-    .insert_resource(KajiyaSceneDescriptor {
+    .insert_resource(KajiyaDescriptor {
         scene_name: "my_scene".to_string(),
         ..Default::default()
     })